 The Choir with No Name have been successfully running choirs and building joyful communities with homeless and marginalised people since 2008.
-We currently have four choirs: in Birmingham, Liverpool, London and Brighton (run in partnership with Brighton Housing Trust).
-We are excited to be launching a new choir in partnership with The Wallich in Cardiff in July 2021, as well as two new pilot choirs working to a new mixed community model.
+We currently have five choirs: in Birmingham, Liverpool, London, Brighton (run in partnership with Brighton Housing Trust) and Cardiff (run in partnership with The Wallich).

 We were founded on the premise that singing makes you feel good; it distracts you from all the nonsense in life and helps you to build confidence, skills and genuine, long lasting friendships.

 What we do is simple: our choirs meet once a week for a cuppa and a catch up, we then sing our hearts out for an hour and half, and sit down together afterwards for a hot meal cooked by volunteers.
 We perform regularly at a whole load of different places, from local homeless hostels to the Royal Festival Hall and everywhere in between.
 Our choirs are a supportive, safe space for people going through a tough time to be among friends, where they can experience the joy of singing together, have fun, build confidence and skills, and feel more able to tackle life's other challenges, such as securing housing or finding work.